SCKelemen/unicode/TESTING.md

 go test -bench=.
 ```

-## Future Improvements

-If the known issues need to be fixed:

-1. **Option 1**: Expand pair table with all combinations (no wildcards)
-2. **Option 2**: Add special-case handling before pair-table lookup
-3. **Option 3**: Implement wildcard matching in `getBreakAction()`

-Each option has tradeoffs between code size, performance, and correctness.

 ## Comparison to Original

 This code was extracted from `github.com/SCKelemen/layout` where it was used successfully for practical text layout.
-The known issues existed in the original implementation but didn't affect its primary use case (breaking English and CJK text at word boundaries).
+During extraction, comprehensive edge case testing was added, which revealed and fixed several issues with special Unicode characters that were not properly handled in the original implementation.